longhorn/longhorn/README.md

 One of the two available drivers (CSI and Flexvolume) would be chosen automatically based on the environment of the user.
 User can also override the automatic choice if necessary.
 See [here](docs/driver.md) for the detail.

+Noted that the volume created and used through one driver won't be recongized by Kubernetes using the other driver.
+So please don't switch driver (e.g. during upgrade) if you have existing volumes created using the old driver.

 When you see those pods have started correctly as follows, you've deployed Longhorn successfully.

 If Longhorn was deployed with CSI driver (csi-attacher/csi-provisioner/longhorn-csi-plugin exists):